-I recently noticed some bees with white markings in one of our new hives.
+I recently noticed some honey bees with white markings in one of my new hives.
 Only a small percentage of the bees have the markings, some more distinctive than others.

 I’m not sure if it’s a sign of some disease or simply cool looking honey bee genetics at play.
 The colony seems healthy and thriving.
 Someone suggested it could be white pollen rubbing off onto the bees’ backs.
 If that’s the case, I might know where the bees are getting their pollen.
 I shall investigate.
 Stay tuned for updates…